pingcap/tidb-dev-guide/get-started/install-golang.md

 ## Manage Go toolchain using gvm

-However, since we might update the compiler version in the near future, if you are under Linux or MacOS you are strongly suggested to try [gvm](https://github.com/moovweb/gvm) which stands for Go Version Manager.
+We might update the compiler version of TiDB in the near future.
+If you are using Linux or MacOS, to manage Go versions in an easy way, you are recommended to try [Go Version Manager (gvm)](https://github.com/moovweb/gvm).

 To install gvm, use